Date and Dose Remaining Calculator

 Quick Tip:

 If 30 days spill over into the next month, don’t panic.
 Ignore the calendar and just count 30 days forward—it always works, even in leap years.
+Use this formula: also consider the number of days you have left until your next refill of this drug.

 - Add 90 days to your start date.